NDSLab/mri_pipeline/doc/pages/howto_getting_started.md

 The rest of the settings should be fine.

 Once you are done making changes, the best is to open up the source code from the editor: Select *View m-code..*  and right-click to select all.
-Now, copy-paste this code into `spm_batch_preprocessing.m` and save the file.
+Now, copy-paste this code into `spmbatch_preprocessing.m` and save the file.

-If you want to test-run your batch using the SPM GUI, you need to first convert the structural DICOM images to Nifti format, using `spm_batch_structural.m`.
+If you want to test-run your batch using the SPM GUI, you need to first convert the structural DICOM images to Nifti format, using `spmbatch_structural.m`.
 Otherwise, you can run both steps in one go by typicing in Matlab:
 ```matlab
 PreprocessSubject(1)k
 ```